How to Convert Your Sole Prop to an S Corp

 Do I have to pay myself a salary as an S corporation owner?

-Yes, if you work in the business you must take reasonable compensation through payroll.
+Yes.
+If you actively work in the business, the IRS generally expects you to receive reasonable compensation through payroll.

-Can I skip payroll in a slow month?
+Can I skip payroll during a slow month?

 Can an LLC become an S corporation later?